 I had the potential to introduce an inappropriate soil organism into my ecosystem – and the Australian ecosystem!

 On reflection of this, I have compared it to the history of tree planting in Australia.
 After decades of ringbarking and killing trees, it was accepted that we needed trees back in the landscape.
 Many cypress pines were planted to provide shade and windbreaks.

 After some time, it was realized that we really needed native trees for the ecosystem.
 This led to a wide selection of any tree as long as it was an Australian native.
-We had Western Australian flowering gums planted in eastern States for ecology diversity.
+We had Western Australian flowering gums planted in eastern States for ecological diversity.
 These trees have much larger flowers and provide quite different ecological services than the locally natives.

 It was then considered that we should be planting locally native trees.
 But a Murray River Red Gum is locally native, and it grows from one end of the Murray River to the other, over 2000km.
 Are there subtle differences, sub-species, growing with varying flower characteristics that have evolved within the distinct bioregion where it grows?
 Now we are encouraged to plant local provenance trees to match the local ecosystem requirements.